Acoustics and Acoustic

 The minimum values of sound insulation relate to many types of dwellings: houses (terraced and semi-detached), flats, hotel rooms etc. Depending on whether the dwellings are new build or conversions, different minimum values of sound insulation exist.

 First and foremost, sound insulation testing is usually required by Building Control Bodies to demonstrate that a separating wall or floor have complied with the minimum standards specified in ADE.
 It is not necessary to test everything; a minimum number of tests are detailed in ADE, although Building Control Bodies can require more or less testing to be carried out.

 Despite this it is not always necessary to test the sound insulation of a building; again these exceptions are detailed within ADE.

 When should sound insulation testing be carried out?

 In order to get the best possible results it is best to test when the building is structurally complete and to all intents and purposes finished.
 Ideally, testing should be undertaken before buildings are occupied, and furnished; although it is not impossible to test when a building is occupied, it just means that the occupants will have to tolerate a degree of disturbance.

 Why choose Druk?

-that meets our customer's needs.
+We have many years of sound testing experience and endeavour to provide a professional cost effective service that meets our customer's needs.
 In addition Approved Document E requires that: